datngo196/Internship_Report/content/4-EventParticipated/_index.md

 pre: " <b> 4. </b> "
 ---

-During my internship, I participated in five events.
+During my internship, I participated in nine events.
 Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.

 ### [Event 1](4.1-Event1/)